Atlas District in Northeast Washington in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: African Americans • Charity & Public Work • Industry & Commerce • Science & Medicine.

 Location.
 38° 54.02′ N, 76° 59.336′ W. Marker is in Northeast Washington in Washington, District of Columbia.
 It is in the Atlas District.
-Marker is on H Street Northeast west of 13th Street Northeast, on the right when traveling west.
+It is on H Street Northeast west of 13th Street Northeast, on the right when traveling west.
 The plaque is affixed to the door of Granville Moore's.
 Touch for map.
 Marker is at or near this postal address: 1238 H St NE, Washington DC 20002, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Enterprising Families (here, next to this marker); Culture and Commerce (about 300 feet away, measured in a direct line); Henrietta Vinton Davis Residence (about 300 feet away); District of Columbia Fire Department (about 800 feet away); The Changing Faces of H Street (about 800 feet away); Mediterranean Imports (approx. 0.2 miles away); Life on H Street (approx. 0.2 miles away); Holyland Spiritual Temple (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Enterprising Families (here, next to this marker); Culture and Commerce (about 300 feet away, measured in a direct line); Henrietta Vinton Davis Residence (about 300 feet away); District of Columbia Fire Department (about 800 feet away); The Changing Faces of H Street (about 800 feet away); Mediterranean Imports (approx. 0.2 miles away); Life on H Street (approx. 0.2 miles away); Holyland Spiritual Temple (approx. 0.2 miles away).
 Touch for a list and map of all markers in Northeast Washington.

 Also see . . .